Spring 2021 Schedule

-We are excited to kick off the start of the fall season Saturday, September 12, 2020.
+We are excited to kick off the start of the SPRING Season on Saturday, February 6, 2021.

-Specific time and field locations will be provided the week prior to Sept 12.
+Specific time and field locations will be provided the week prior to February 6th for each age group.

 This division consists of players in kindergarten through 1st grade.
 These players are introduced to the early fundamentals of catching, throwing, cradling, shooting, defensive positioning and offensive dodges.
 The majority of practices include repetitive, competitive drills that lead up to “small-sided” games that occur towards the end of the season.
 No formal or drafted teams are formed at this age.

 The Walking Helmet division does not exceed 40 players during any given season.

 This division consists of players in the 2nd and 3rd grades.
 These players continue on with early fundamentals (see above) at a more accelerated level.
 Game IQ is introduced, and we rotate players to all positions to see where the best fit may be.
 While Bantam practices primarily reinforce skills, gameplay is also elevated with team formation on a modified field (60 yards long by 35 yards wide per US Lacrosse standards).
 Teams consist of seven players (including the goalie).

 The Bantam division is capped at six total teams.